Small Business Factoring for Payroll Financing

 Payroll Financing: A Guide for Small Businesses

 For example, your business undergoes explosive or rapid growth that outpaces projections.
-Cash flow issues stem from increased inventory or material purchasing, hiring new employees, and facilitating overhead obligations.
+But cash flow issues stem from increased inventory or material purchasing, hiring new employees, and facilitating overhead obligations.
 A gap between payables and receivables gradually widens, and payroll becomes increasingly challenging to meet.
 While funds are diverted elsewhere, payroll, which is just as critical as other expenses, must still be met.
-If you do not want to lose great employees, pay them on time, every time.
+If you do not want to lose great employees, then pay them on time, every time.

 Payroll Financing: How Does It Work?

 Employers are required to pay employees on a consistent and timely basis.
 This is a requirement of their contract and yours as the business owner.
-Failure to accomplish this activity will undoubtedly result in your employees and staff leaving the organization if they are not paid.
+Hence, failure to accomplish this activity will undoubtedly result in your employees and staff leaving the organization if they are not paid.
 Plus, the myriad of obligations that come with breaching a recruiting contract is something you will want to avoid at all costs.

 Payroll financing is a service that enables you, as the business owner, to compensate your employees even if your organization is experiencing cash flow difficulties.
 It operates by financing a business’s accounts receivables by selling the invoices as an asset.
-To learn more about accounts receivable factoring, visit our article How Invoice Factoring Works.
+So to learn more about accounts receivable factoring, visit our article How Invoice Factoring Works.